ED De Nunzio Charitable Trust

 • How the project benefits 5-21 year olds in York/York area

-1. Formal Application: If your inquiry satisfies the criteria, the Trust will send you a full application form
+1. Formal Application: If your enquiry satisfies the criteria, the Trust will send you a full application form

 1. Trustee Review: Applications are considered at the next trustees' meeting (held 4-6 times per year)

-1. Site Visits: Trustees may require additional information or wish to visit your organization before making a decision
+1. Site Visits: Trustees may require additional information or wish to visit your organisation before making a decision

-1. Decision: The Trust endeavors to reply to all applications
+1. Decision: The Trust endeavours to reply to all applications

 Decision Timeline